Bircherley Green Redevelopment

 A planning application for the redevelopment of Bircherley Green was submitted to East Herts District Council in February 2017.

 The plans were for a partial refurbishment and mixed-use redevelopment of the existing shopping centre, with the existing Multi storey carpark retained, together with the existing bus station and facility on Bircherley Street.
 The proposals incorporated demolition and redevelopment of the remaining buildings within Bircherley Green shopping centre, including the buildings to the internal mall, together with the partial development of Centurion House on Railway Street.

 The plans included around 48,000sq.ft of retail space in 13 units, an 86-bed hotel, 70 residential flats, alterations to the existing car park, enhancement of bus station facilities and landscaping to riverside.
-The proposed retail floorspace is roughly the same as the current buildings.
+The proposed retail floorspace was roughly the same as the current buildings.

-At a meeting of the District Council's Development control Committee on 11th October 2017, members voted to grant planning permissionm for the redevelopment, with the formal notice being issued on 5th January 2018.
+At a meeting of the District Council's Development Control Committee on 11th October 2017, members voted to grant planning permissionm for the redevelopment, with the formal notice being issued on 5th January 2018.

 The Design and Access Statement provided as part of the planning process describes four phases of development.

 In the first phase of building, Centurion House (on the corner of Railway Street and Bircherley Street) will be redeveloped to form a new 86 bed hotel.